 The paper is organized as follow.
-Sec.~2 is devoted to describe our ensemble forecasts and our SYNOP observations over Italy.
+Sec.~2 is devoted to describing our ensemble forecasts and our SYNOP observations over Italy.
 In Sec.~3 we introduce the concept of calibration for the wind speed via the so-called Ensemble Model Output Statistics (EMOS).
 We will quickly summarize the known relevant literature on the subject and present our contributions on how to further generalize current known strategies.
 In Sec.~4 the relevant statistical indices to assess our calibrations will be presented.
 Sec.~5 presents our results starting from a refined definitions of persistence based on a suitable calibration procedure.
 We will then move to discuss the results on our different proposed calibrations highlighting the level of improvement for each of them in terms of a comparative analysis carried out via suitable statistical indices.
-Sec.~6 introduces our concept of regionalized calibration which turns out to be particularly useful in situations where observations are not available on the same site where one wants to have accurate wind speed/power forecasts through calibrated NWPs.
-Sec.~7 addresses the issue of the impact of a (local or regionalized) calibrated wind forecast on the wind power forecast.
+Sec.~6 addresses the issue of the impact of a calibrated wind forecast on the wind power forecast.
 Conclusions and perspectives are finally drawn in the final section.